buckleson/Hyper-TERN/README.md

 # Hyper-Tern

+**Stop overpaying for agent LLM calls.**

 Hyper-Tern is an open-source model router for AI agents.
-It sits between your agent and your LLM providers, understands the request, and routes it to the cheapest model that can do the job.
-Think of it as the practical combination of OpenRouter-style model access and LiteLLM-style gateway control, with a dashboard that shows exactly where your money goes.

-Use Hyper-Tern when you want one OpenAI-compatible endpoint for cloud models, subscription providers, custom OpenAI-compatible APIs, and local inference servers.
+It gives your agent one OpenAI-compatible endpoint, then decides where each request should go: cloud model, subscription provider, custom API, or local inference server.

+- ⚡ **Smart routing**: send simple tasks to cheaper models and save stronger models for harder work.
+- 💸 **Cost control**: track every dollar, token, message, provider, and fallback from one dashboard.
+- 🧠 **Local inference**: run basic tasks on Ollama, LM Studio, llama.cpp, vLLM, or any OpenAI-compatible local server.
+- 🔁 **Automatic fallbacks**: retry failed queries on different models or providers without rewriting your agent.
+- 🧩 **OpenRouter + LiteLLM energy**: model access like OpenRouter, gateway control like LiteLLM, packaged as a self-hosted product.
+- 🚀 **One-command setup**: install with Docker, then let Hyper-Tern handle routing, observability, limits, and notifications.

 ## Why Teams Use It